What is The Ideal Foundation?

 Not content, The Ideal Foundation started looking for another project to support.
 Motivated by personal experience, our Managing Director Oliver Weeks reached out to The Murray Parish Trust (TMPT).
 Who, as a trust raises money for the Paediatric Intensive Care Unit at the University Southampton Hospital.

-A strong relationship was created and launched with a charity dinner at No.5 Bridge Street in Winchester.
+A strong relationship was created and launched with a charity dinner at one of our former venues No.5 Bridge Street in Winchester.
 The kitchen team created a 4-course menu from ingredients sourced from within a 25-mile radius.
 The event sold out within a week and alongside the raffle, raised over £8,000 for the charity.